Marie Stopes: Personal life

-Stopes had a relationship, mainly through correspondence, with Japanese botanist Kenjiro Fujii, who she met at the University of Munich in 1904 while researching her PhD, and with whom she continued a romantic relationship in London.
-In 1907, during her 1904–1910 tenure at Manchester University, she arranged to research in Japan, allowing her to be with Fujii.
+Stopes had a relationship, mainly through correspondence, with Japanese botanist Kenjiro Fujii, who she met at the Ludwig-Maximilians-Universität München in 1904 while researching her PhD, and with whom she continued a romantic relationship in London.
+In 1907, during her tenure at Manchester University from 1904 to 1910, she arranged to research in Japan, allowing her to be with Fujii.
 The relationship however came to an end in Japan.

 In 1911, Stopes married Canadian geneticist Reginald Ruggles Gates.
 She had maintained her name out of principle; her work was blooming while his was struggling.
 Stopes was part of the Women's Freedom League and he was strongly opposed to her support for suffragettes and seemingly, was frustrated.
 The marriage fell apart amid squabbling over the house and rent.
 After another year, she sought legal advice about ending the marriage.
 Not receiving useful help, she read the legal code seeking a way to get a divorce.
 On 11 May 1913, Stopes filed for divorce on the grounds that the marriage had never been consummated.
 Gates left England the following year and did not contest the divorce, although he disputed Stopes's claims, describing her as "super-sexed to a degree that was almost pathological".
 He added to this "I could have satisfied the desires of any normal woman".